 Many of the great names in garden history played a part in the creation and development of the estate.
 Over the years Sir John Vanbrugh, Charles Bridgeman, William Kent and ‘Capability’ Brown all put their own distinctive stamp on the pleasure grounds, which were part of the foremost royal residence in the country.

 Today there are still many unique and unexpected features to discover, including the large turf amphitheatre, serpentine lake, grotto, Camellia Terrace and Belvedere Tower.
 Look out for the Thatched Cottage, a Victorian refuge filled with fun toys, games, picnic rugs and dressing up clothes.

 We always have something special to offer, from our changing seasonal views to our diverse programme of events for the whole family.
-Our children’s play area is a great place to run off steam, and no visit would be complete without sampling our tea-room’s tempting array of homemade cakes and light lunches.
+Our children’s play area is a great place to run off steam, and no visit would be complete without sampling the tempting array of homemade cakes and light lunches in our café.

 Whatever your mood or whoever you’re with, make our garden your sanctuary.

 Once all the leaves thin, a clearer view of the garden's beauty can be seen.
 From December, the Camellia Terrace begins to bloom in a beautiful display lasting for several months.

 Spring gets off to a beautiful start with the arrival of the daffodils.
 Then, later in the season, the azaleas and rhododendrons start to flower, providing flashes of colour amongst the green.

 When the sun comes out, the lake sparkles and the lush greens that personify Claremont are at their best.
 Stunning views wherever you look and perfect for a picnic.

 Witness a colourful transformation.
 The leaves blaze into bright oranges and yellows as they prepare to fall, offering a beautiful backdrop to the edge of the lake.